cslab/csspin/README.rst

      >>> with memoizer(fn) as m:
      ...    if m.check("test"): ...

-   There are *no* precautions for simultanous access from multiple processes, writes will likely silently become lost.
+   There are *no* precautions for simultaneous access from multiple processes, writes will likely silently become lost.

    .. py:method:: check(item)

-      Checks wether `item` is stored in the memoizer.
+      Checks whether `item` is stored in the memoizer.

    .. py:method:: items()